gdxbs/CuttingEdge/README.md

 Cutting Edge is a computer vision system that analyzes garment patterns and cloth materials using deep learning.
 The system helps in garment manufacturing by recognizing pattern types, detecting key features, and estimating dimensions for optimal pattern placement on cloth materials to minimize waste.

 The system uses Hierarchical Reinforcement Learning to optimize pattern placement, resulting in better material utilization and reduced fabric waste during garment production.
+By combining advanced computer vision techniques with reinforcement learning, it creates an end-to-end solution for the garment manufacturing process.

+As outlined in the [ISSUES.md](ISSUES.md) file, this project is in active development with completed modules for pattern recognition, cloth recognition, and pattern fitting, while further work is needed on dataset integration, training pipeline improvements, and comprehensive test suites.

 ![Pattern Fitting Process](output/pattern_fitting_result.png)